 “I don’t agree.”
 Five Eagles jumped up angrily.
 “Cloud Mover brought us bad luck.
 He spooked the herd.
 His magic had nothing to do with fire from the sky.
 Wind Spirit wouldn’t listen to that old man!”

 Running Calf flew into a rage at for Five Eagle’s insult against his father, but knowing Five Eagles prowess with a knife, both his father and brother Fire-In-The-Bush restrained him.

 “No, Running Calf,” Fire-In-The-Bush whispered in his ear, “don’t challenge that fool!”

-“Your friend is right.
+“Your brother is right.
 He’s not worth it,” murmured Cloud Mover.
 “If Wind Spirit did, in fact, touch me, it’s my gift and none of his business.
 Five Eagles has bad blood for me.
 I think he’s touched by the Dark Spirit.”

 “You think so?”
 Running Calf looked at his father.

 “Yes, my son.”
 He frowned.
 “Now please sit down.
 I know my mind.”
 Turning to the others now, he exclaimed solemnly, “The Wind Spirit saved the hunters!”

 “So,” Three Stags raised an eyebrow, “Cloud Mover speaks for the Wind Spirit.”